Multibooters

 Win7 monitor logos

 The core boot files of Vista and Seven are the same but there are some operational differences.
 This page will examine the areas where the two operating systems deviate.
-Full testing of Seven and the updating of the entire site is still in progress, so be cautious.

 Installing Windows7